Holographic metals at finite volume: A Details of the model

 The equations of motion are obtained by taking functional variations of the action.
 Focusing on the fluid sector, variations with respect to $\delta\lambda$, $\delta\sigma$, $\delta s$, $\delta\theta$, and $\delta\phi$ yield

 The first equation enforces the timelike normalization of the fluid velocity.
 If we identify the local chemical potential as

 Eq. \eqref{eq:mu1} can be rewritten as

 where we used the entropy conservation condition \eqref{eq:aux_s} (characteristic of an adiabatic fluid) to eliminate the $u^\mu\partial_\mu s$ term.
 Notice that the chemical potential is gauge invariant and consists of the baryonic conservation term, $u^\mu\partial_\mu\phi$, plus the coupling to the gauge field, $u^\mu A_\mu$.
-For the Ansatz introduced in Sec.~\ref{sec:dynamics}, the local chemical potential reads
+For the Ansatz introduced in Sec.~\ref{sec:dynamics}, we set $\partial_\mu\phi=0$, such that the local chemical potential reads

-where we have rescaled the variables to define a dimensionless chemical potential.
-Thus, $\mu$ comprises the constant chemical potential $\mu_0$ (associated with the particle number) and the local value of the background Maxwell field.
+where $\tilde{\mu}=h/(\tilde{m}\sqrt{f})$ is the dimensionless chemical potential introduced in \eqref{eq:thermo_equilibrium}.
+Thus, the local chemical potential $\mu$ accounts for the local value of the background Maxwell field\footnote{One could also consider the case where $\partial_\mu\phi$ is a constant associated with particle number conservation.
+This is the case for neutron stars modeled as an uncharged perfect fluid \cite{Grandi:2018}.
+However, since the combination $\partial_\mu\phi+A_\mu$ is gauge invariant, we can set $\partial_\mu\phi=0$ without loss of generality, absorbing the constant into the gauge definition as the initial value $h(0)=\mu_0$.}.

 Additionally, Eq. \eqref{eq:continuity} represents the continuity equation for the fluid current vector $J^\mu$ if we identify

 This implies that \eqref{eq:aux_s} becomes the continuity equation for the total entropy, $\nabla_\mu(u^\mu\sigma s)=0$.
 Moreover, identifying the local temperature as